giorgioriccardi/bim-headless-wp-react-search-form/README.md

 - Styles using Burma sass
 - update snippets and documentation
 - add note about switching ACF business_address from text to gmaps, having the address posted in the content by default so it can be easily copied over when the field is again a gmap.
+- the first form you create and you hook with CF7 to Post, it does not recognize the ACF fields; if it happens just create a dummy form create a dummy record, save it and the next form you create should recognize ACF fields.
+- ..
 - ...

 ## Instructions